quasilyte/pathing/README.md

 	</tr>
 </table>

-This library worked well enough for me even without A*; although I may implement it later as an addition (without removing the Greedy BFS).
+This library worked well enough for me even without A*.
+You still may want to use A* if you need to have different movement costs for tiles.

-The greedy BFS has some advantages like requiring less memory and generally being faster for the most cases.
+In general, A* always build an optimal path and can handle cost-based pathfinding.
+Greedy BFS requires less memory and works faster.

 ## Benchmarks & Performance